DNGros/roost-model-community/hackathon_demos/self_harm/README.md

-# Self-Harm Risk Classification (Groq OpenAI-Compatible)
+# Self-Harm Risk Classification and Assessment

 Build and evaluate a lightweight suicide-ideation classifier or labeler using OpenAI's gpt-oss chat models hosted on Groq.
 The goal is to prototype an inference flow that could slot into real moderation or triage pipelines (e.g., queue prioritization, human-in-the-loop review) while documenting performance and edge-case behavior.
 This repo contains a single runnable script plus a small red-team set to probe safety alignment.